jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 </figure>

 Let's briefy explain what this config means.
-We are using REST endpoints to fetch our metrics, so we use the `metrics-api` type of trigger.
-The property `metricType: Value` specifies this is the total value, i.e. the target value is independent of the number of pods.
-What is the most interesting to us isthe `metadata` section.
-Here we specify:
+In this setup, we are using REST endpoints to fetch our metrics, so we use the `metrics-api` type of trigger.
+The property `metricType: Value` specifies that the target value is independent of the number of pods.
+What is the most interesting to us is the `metadata` section.
+There we specify:
-- `targetValue` - the optimal value of the metric,
+- `targetValue` - the desired value of the metric,
 - `activationTargetValue` - threshold on which to scale to and from 0 replicas,
 - `format` - format of the response from the specified url,
-- `url` - endpoint from which we fetch the metric,
+- `url` - endpoint from which to fetch the metric,
-- `valueLocation` - location of the metrics property inside the json response that we are interested in.
+- `valueLocation` - the field name of the metric of interest in the retrieved JSON object.

 ### Scheduled jobs metrics
 Consider a data analytics platform that processes large batches of data at scheduled intervals.
 For instance, an organization might collect and process sales data from various sources every hour to generate real-time sales reports for management.
 By configuring an autoscaling trigger based on the number of scheduled jobs, you can ensure that your Kubernetes cluster scales up in anticipation of these data processing tasks.
 If a significant number of jobs are scheduled to run soon, the system can proactively allocate more resources to handle the increased workload efficiently, ensuring timely and accurate reporting.